axxia/meta-intel-axxia/README.md

 NOTE: For axxiax86-64 machine, no CHIPSET variable should be set.

+9.9 For axxiax86-64 machine (SNR), choose the System where the image will run between simulation and emulation:

+   for Simix Simulation System (default):
+   RUNTARGET = "simix"

+   for Frio FPGA Emulation System:
+   RUNTARGET = "frio"

-9.9 Building a 32-bit RootFS for ARMv8 based boards:
+9.10 Building a 32-bit RootFS for ARMv8 based boards:
 For ARM architecture, depending on the machine selected on step 7.2, specific Kernel and RootFS are built for specific boards:
     - axxiaarm: 32-bit Kernel and Rootfs for 5500 board series which have